cadihowley/cadihowley.github.io/writing/tutorial.md

 ## Installing useful tools

-LXDE is a very bare-bones desktop, with very few additional programs installed.
-This is great for the Raspberry Pi, since it's extremely lightweight.
+LXDE is a  bare-bones desktop, with very few additional programs installed.
+This is great for the Raspberry Pi as it's extremely lightweight.
 However, to use this as our web development machine we will need to install a few things first!

 ### Code-OSS